 I happen to love corned beef and cabbage (plus potatoes) - as long as there is plenty of horseradish mustard and beer.

-I will make some for my Irish father-in-law tomorrow.
+I make some for family, including my Irish father-in-law, yearly.
 No Guiness, though.
 It really does not go with food in my opinion.
 Heck, it's a meal in itself.
 In Irish pubs, they throw one or two raw eggs in it, stir it up, and call it breakfast.

 (Our kids are 25% Irish, 25% Southern Italian, 40% English, and 10% Scandinavian probably via the Norman invasion.
 In other words, all- American.
 Genetic mongrelization worked well for our kids, cuz I am 90% English, around 10% Scandinavian and thus overly-inbred in New England since the 1600s.)